-- However, we need a systematic way of selecting which features, (i.e. which elements of the feature vector) will be used for further processing, i.e. classification. - We started with a signal vector of dimensionality N.
+- However, we need a systematic way of selecting which features, (i.e. which elements of the feature vector) will be used in the next step of the pattern recognition pipeline, i.e. in the classification. - We started with a signal vector of dimensionality N.